mjordan/larkm/README.md

 `curl -v "http://127.0.0.1:8000/larkm/config/99999"`

-The "99999" here is the NAAN's entry in the configuration file.
+The "99999" here represents that NAAN's entry in the configuration file.
 This parameter is required since larkm only returns the configuration data for the specified NAAN, regardless of how many NAAN configurations are present in the configuration file.
 Note that larkm returns only the subset of configuration data that clients need to create new ARKs, specifically the "default_shoulder", "allowed_shoulders", "committment_statement", and "erc_metadata_defaults" configuration data.
-Only clients whose IP addresses are listed in the `trusted_ips` configuration option may request configuration data.
+Only clients whose IP addresses are listed in the `trusted_ips` configuration option may request configuration data, but that data will never include potentially sensitive configuration settings such as file paths, etc.

 ## Shoulders